Skip to main content

 An index is like a table of contents for your database.

-It helps the system find rows faster, especially in large tables.
+They help the system locate rows faster, especially in large tables.

 Create an index